awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-from-instance.md

   aws ec2 terminate-instances --instance-ids i-0e69cc3f05f825f4f
   ```

   After you terminate an Amazon EC2 instance, you can't restart the instance\.
 After termination, its data is gone and the volume can't be attached to any instance\.
-To learn more about terminating instances, see [Terminating an instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#terminating-instances-console) in the *Amazon EC2 User Guide for Linux Instances*\.
+To learn more about terminating instances, see [Terminate an instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#terminating-instances-console) in the *Amazon EC2 User Guide for Linux Instances*\.

+## Limitations<a name="create-asg-from-instance-limitations"></a>

+This procedure does not add the instance to the Auto Scaling group\.
+To create an Auto Scaling group from a running instance, and at the same time add the instance to the Auto Scaling group where it can be managed as part of the group, see [Attach EC2 instances to your Auto Scaling group](attach-instance-asg.md)\.